Programs : Brochure

 - Budget Sheets: Summer

 Representing the Irish Landscape is a program for students interested in the culture of contemporary Ireland and how its artists depict the Irish experience through visual arts and literature.
-Open to students at all levels of experience, the program includes courses in visual arts and Irish literature, and an independent studies course that allows students to engage facets of the Irish landscape and culture in depth.
-The Penn State faculty teaching the program will be joined by visiting artists and writers for special presentations.
+Open to students at all levels of experience, the program includes courses in visual arts and Irish literature, and an independent studies course that allows students to engage facets of the Irish landscape and culture in depth through critical or creative projects.
+Penn State faculty, artist Helen O’Leary and poet Julia Spicher Kasdorf, will be joined by visiting artists and writers for special presentations.
+This year the course will focus on Ireland’s changing environment, including current impacts of sea level rise and climate change.

 |Term||Year||App Deadline||Decision Date||Start Date||End Date|